-3.6.1 What is a veneer? on page 3-55.

-8.3.4 Inheritance rules for load region address attributes on page 8-171.8.3.5 Inheritance rules for the RELOC address attribute on page 8-172.8.4.4 Inheritance rules for execution region address attributes on page 8-179.
+3.6.1 What is a veneer? on page 3-53 8.3.4 Inheritance rules for load region address attributes on page 8-171 8.3.5 Inheritance rules for the RELOC address attribute on page 8-172 8.4.4 Inheritance rules for execution region address attributes on page 8-179 armlink can generate secure gateway veneers for symbols that are present in a Secure image.
+It can also output symbols to a specified output import library, when necessary.